Les chapitres

 The IP 10.10.0.1 is random, and should be seen as an example.

-Typically you would add a new site called jams-site.conf to your nginx configurations which would contain the following entries if you wanted to place an SSL certificate at the Nginx level: server { listen 443 ssl; listen [::]:443 ssl; ssl on; ssl_certificate /etc/certificates/mycertificate.pem ssl_certificate_key /etc/certificates/mycertificatekey.pem client_max_body_size 100M; server_name jams.mycompany.com; location / { proxy_pass http://10.10.0.1:8080/; proxy_set_header X-Real-IP $remote_addr; proxy_set_header Host $http_host; } }
+Typically you would add a new site called jams-site.conf to your nginx configurations which would contain the following entries if you wanted to place an SSL certificate at the Nginx level: server { listen 443 ssl; listen [::]:443 ssl; ssl on; ssl_certificate /etc/certificates/mycertificate.pem ssl_certificate_key /etc/certificates/mycertificatekey.pem ssl_client_certificate /jams/installation/path/CA.pem; ssl_verify_client optional; ssl_verify_depth 2; client_max_body_size 100M; server_name jams.mycompany.com; location / { # Block client-supplied headers that could be used to spoof if ($http_x_client_cert) { return 400; } proxy_pass http://10.10.0.1:8080/; proxy_set_header X-Real-IP $remote_addr; proxy_set_header Host $http_host; proxy_set_header X-Client-Cert $ssl_client_escaped_cert; } }

 This is the preferred setup method by most admins, as local traffic is usually run unencrypted since it is usually either inter-VM connection, a VLAN or another dedicated link.